Sarah-LB/my-first-project/README.md

     -   #### Colour Scheme
         -   The two main colours used are blue and white, for a clean, clinical feel.
 The orange from the logo is also used to highlight sections and draw the eye to social media links.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Roboto is a clean and clear font, making it appropriate for this site.
     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
+        -   The large hero image is designed to catch the user's attention and encourage them to delve further into the site.
 It also has a clean and healthy aesthetic.

 *   ### Wireframes